-- Levels 1-4, Prince George Dates: TBD - Levels 1 and 2, Burns Lake and Nechako Contact campuses for dates - Level 2, Quesnel September 17 - October 26, 2007
+• Levels 1-4, Prince George Dates: TBA

+• Level 2, Nechako Contact campuses for dates

+Levels 2 and 3, Quesnel Contact campus for dates or check website.

-$^{^{\}circ}$ Approximate tuition fees as of 2006-2007 - subject to change.
+$^{^{\}circ}$ Approximate tuition fees as of 2007-2008 - subject to change.
 Does not include books, tools, and supplies.
 Other fees may also apply.
 Fees for international students are higher.